Every cameraman will have to light for green screen at some point, as keying software improves everyone is using it, even those on a low budget.

 4) Treat your green screen and your subject separately.
 Once you are happy that you have an evenly lit green screen, light your subject in the same way you normally would.
 Here you should be using different lights from those used to light the screen.

 6) Shoot at a wide aperture when possible.
-Having the screen out of focus helps even out any inconsistencies from wrinkles etc.
+Having the screen out of focus helps even out any inconsistencies from wrinkles in the cloth, or marks on the wall.

-There is another really important consideration with green screen: think about the finished product when lighting your scene.
+There is one other really important consideration with green screen: think about the finished product when lighting your scene.
 Normally, what you see through the lens is the finished product, but with green screen this obviously isn't the case.
-There is no point in creating perfect three point lighting, if the green screen setting is outside, or a night scene or a cartoon sequence etc, it will just look odd - in a real life outdoor situation where would that perfect hair light be coming from?
+There is no point in creating perfect three point lighting, if the green screen setting is outside, or a night scene or a cartoon sequence etc, it will just look odd - in a real life outdoor situation, you have to ask: where would that perfect hair light be coming from?
 The best way to approach this is to get as much information about the finished scene as possible.
 You may be given a photo or video of the plate, if not, ask questions.
 Will it be indoor, outdoor, sunset, night time, etc.

 Types of lights for a green screen shoot.

 You can also use something smaller like a kino flo diva light, or you can use LED panels.
 I have used the Kino Celeb which is an LED panel (similar in size to the kino Diva light), and it worked well.
 The main thing is for the light to be soft.
-If you tried to light this screen with Red heads or similar you would have to move the light along way from the screen to give you a soft even light, and therefore you will end up with shadows from you subject.
+If you tried to this with more conventional lights (say 800w Arri lights) you would need plenty of diffusion to soften the light.

 If you are using traditional tungsten lights: fresnals, redheads or whatever, just soften them up as much as possible.
 Chimeras, softboxes and diffusion will all help cut down shadows.
 Larger diffused light sources from further away will generally create softer shadows.